 Many people travel to the US after receiving a job offer.
 These people must obtain an H-type visa before entering.
-This visa is a kind of temporary work permit for professionals and non-professionals and is divided into several general categories, H1B1, H1B, H1C, H2A, H2B, and H3.
+This visa is a kind of temporary work permit for professionals and non-professionals and is divided into several general categories, H1B1, H1B, H1C, H2A, H2B, H3, and H4.
 In this article, we will learn the details of the H2A visa, including how to apply for it, the essential documents that must be provided by the employer and the worker, and other information.

 What is the H2A visa?

 This visa is defined for workers who work temporarily or seasonally in agricultural jobs.
-Seasonal workers are those who farm only a certain period of the year.
+Seasonal workers are those who farm only for a certain period of the year.
 Temporary workers also refer to those whose work lasts less than a year.
-This visa allows holders of agricultural land or agricultural companies to hire foreign workers to speed up their work in a certain period.
+This visa allows holders of agricultural land or agricultural companies to hire foreign workers to speed up their work for a certain period.
 Anyone who has some features and can provide the required documents can apply for this visa.
 Therefore, it can be said there is no H2A visa cap.

 What are the H2A visa requirements?